WillTrem/UInnovate/README.md

 ## Refresh Database Script

-The refresh_database.sh script allows for the application developer to refresh the schema, tables, and data within the database.
+The refresh_database.sh script allows for the application developer to refresh the schema, tables, and data within the database fo each different use cases.
 To run the refresh script, follow the steps below:

 1. Open a terminal
 2. Change directories to the UInnovate folder where the refresh_database.sh is located
 3. From a terminal, run:

-   💡 .\refresh_database.sh
+   💡 *.\refresh_database.sh*  for the default use case 1 folder.

+   💡 *.\refresh_database.sh --folder '/useCase2'*  for instance to change to use case 2 folder.

+   💡 *.\refresh_database.sh -f '/useCase2'* will yield to the same result as *./refresh_database.sh --folder '/useCase2'*

 4. A log file will be generated to see everything that was done to the DB and any errors that occurred